Anoobis5/COVID_GeoJSON_FinalProject/README.md

 ### Machine Learning Model
 * **Model**: For our initial model, we are using a deep learning model to predict the COVID-19 vaccination rates of New York State residents.
 The neural network model behaves like a regression model, where a dependant output variable (vaccination rates) can be predicted from independent input variables (demographic information).
-* **Training**: The initial model uses 3 layers including the output layer.
-The first two layers have 20 nodes each and use the ReLU function.
+* **Training**: The initial model uses two hidden layers.
+The hidden layers have 20 nodes each and use the ReLU function.
 The output layer uses the linear activation function to predict the vaccination rates.
 The data was trained for 100 epochs.
-* **Accuracy**: The initial model is a regression model which does not capture accuracy.
+* **Results**: The initial model is a regression model, which does not capture accuracy.
 The mean squared error (i.e., loss) is used to determine the model's efficacy.
 The mean squared error for the initial model is 2.68.

 ### Data Sources